 - The female black widow sometimes eats the male spider after mating.

 - The black widow spider is nocturnal and will generally only attack when disturbed or touched.

 How to Minimize Your Risk of Being Bitten

 The best way to keep black widow spiders out of your world is to keep areas clean and free of webs.
-The spiders prey on insects like crickets and roaches, so if you regularly rid your property of insects you will have fewer black widow spiders.
+The spiders prey on insects like crickets and roaches, so if you regularly rid your property of insects, you should have fewer black widow spiders.

 Common insecticides may or may not be helpful.
 Check all labels before using commercial insecticides, especially if you have small children or pets.
 When in doubt, contact an exterminator.

-If you are bitten by a black widow, the first thing you should do is call your doctor, go to an emergency room or urgent care facility, or call 9-1-1.
-Wash the bite and apply an antiseptic and follow the doctor's orders.
+If you are bitten by a black widow, the first thing you should do is call your doctor, go to an emergency room or urgent care facility, or call 911.
+Wash the bite, apply an antiseptic, and follow the doctor's orders.